RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/constraint_generator_MetalContactsConstraintGenerator_complex_type.md

 -   **ideal_dihedral_about_metal**: Comma-separated list of possible optimal dihedrals, base-contact-metal-other_contact.
 Defaults to current dihedral.
 -   **ideal_dihedral_3**: Comma-separated list of possible optimal dihedrals, contact-metal-other_contact-other_base.
 Defaults to current dihedral.
 -   **score_against_internal_contacts**: Should we score angles and dihedrals vs other atoms in the ligand?
+-   **constrain_to_closest**: When multiple ideal values are provided for an angle/dihedral, constrain to the one that is closest to the current value

 ---